katiehermalik/GA-mongoose/README.md

 3. Have extra time?
 Try out a few more problems on [CodeWars](https://www.codewars.com/)

 <hr>
-&#x1F534; The commit message should read: <br>
-"Commit 11 - tackled some Hungry for More"
+&#x1F534;  Commit.
+Suggested message: "tackled some Hungry for More"
 <hr>